Protein Hummus

 • Fibre: 4g

-This tweak bumps the protein, lowers the fat slightly, and keeps it creamy and flavourful.
+These tweaks bumps the protein, lowers the fat, and keeps it creamy and flavourful.

 Make it 30/50/20